damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 The meeting should run as follows:

-- First 60 seconds: Post funny GIFs in RocketChat marketing room and person with funniest gets a dinosaur sticker.
+- First 60 seconds: Post funny GIFs in Slack marketing room and person with funniest gets a dinosaur sticker.
 Person with most dinosaur stickers per quarter gets $250 bonus.
 Voting occurs with Smiley face emojis
 - First 5 minutes: Everyone in order of Team Page (Last goes first) gives 15 seconds about what they are working on.
 (Marcia, Colton, Amara, Ryan, Amanda, Braden, Mitchell, Ivan, Luke, Axil, Hank, Ashley, Emily)
 - Last 5 minutes: Discuss roadblocks and any collaboration needs